 We'll share bargaining news after every negotiations session here.
 Follow along to track our progress on winning a historic first contract!

-We’ve also launched a bargaining tracker where you can now check out our proposals!
+We’ve launched a bargaining tracker where you read all of our and the university's proposals.
 Read to get more details about what we're proposing and how Northwestern is responding.

 After each bargaining session, we’ll also post bargaining updates via e-mail, Slack, and Instagram.